 As ever before, the scene expanded until all within were but dots, tiny sharp pinpricks in a battlefield of thick wool.
 Lines abruptly stiffened, bodies moving forth in blended lines, widening to arms reach as they were drawn out of town.

 Tori coughed, face throbbing with the effort.
-A little titter-tat rung in her skull as she wheezed, plates biting into her chest each time it jerked out.
+A little titter-tat rung in her skull as she wheezed, plates biting into her chest each time it jerked outward.
 Abruptly the titter-tat ended.
 A gasp pulled Tori up into a sitting position as her chest was freed.
 Eyes skittering down, she took in the little boy…no, Eyal.
-The child sitting there with his fingers bleeding against her plate armor was Eyal.
+The child sitting there with his fingers bleeding against her plate armor was a local boy named Eyal.
 Her shoulders dipped as she curled to her feet, mouth straightening as she braced herself to help other survivors.
 Eyal remained, eyes pinched tightly closed as he clutched the piece of plate armor he had removed.

 Gavin slowly fell to the ground, hands palming the open earth to absorb its stability.
 The cries of injured soldiers drifted up and back on the wind, calling out from somewhere behind him as he watched the aftermath below.
 Finally heeding their call, he pushed himself backwards, feet flying as he searched for himself among the voices.

 “You need to use both hands.”

 A mother and son casually complete their chores, milking the new dairy cow as a tiny girl looks on, feet swinging back and forth as she repeatedly pats the cow’s face in the same spot.